13 Mother’s Day Gift Box & Basket Ideas That Beat a Basic Paper Bag Any Day

 Want to add a handmade touch?
 Check out our Mother’s Day DIY gift ideas for crafts you can include alongside the supplies.

-4. Global Flavors Basket
+4. Global Flavors

 Treat Mom’s taste buds to a culinary world tour.
 Include international treats like Japanese mochi, Italian biscotti, Turkish delight, and a global spice sampler or small artisan sauces from different countries.